-Most space heaters work by convection, which means by circulating warmed air throughout a room or rooms.
+Most space heaters work by convection, which means they circulate warm air throughout a space.
 Some rely on radiant heating, which requires emitting infrared radiation that directly heats objects and people near the heater.

 Radiant heaters are more efficient because they directly heat people and surroundings near the heater instead of heating the whole room.
 They work well in a single room that needs to be heated for only a few hours.

 But, because radiant heaters heat nearby objects, they can ignite a fire if flammable materials are close to the heating element.
 The NFPA says more than half of all home heating fire deaths resulted from fires that began when a heater was positioned too close to things that burn, such as upholstered furniture, clothing, mattresses, or bedding.

 Like any electrical device, electric heaters also pose a shock hazard.
 Whether radiant or convection heaters, electric heaters can cause a shock if components such as the cord, plug, or housing are damaged and allow exposure to electrical current.
 This could ignite a fire or cause an electrical burn.
 Electric heaters use a lot of energy and can easily overload circuits, causing a power failure or fire.

 Heaters that use natural gas, propane, or kerosene can be dangerous if their fuel leaks and ignites.
 Propane and kerosene can cause asphyxiation if carbon monoxide (CO) emissions from the heaters are not properly vented.